-Fig 7.
-Overview after step 4

-For the battery, the charging terminal dock should link to the charging magnet.
-The discharging terminal should link to the switch to control the whole system on and off.
+Fig 17. place the battery in the robot

 Step 1 to step 4 are all focus on lower level of the car frame.
 From step 5 the top level will be added and all new components will be placed on the top level.